 This is a brilliant model that allows you to employ the optimal journey for each individual user.
 Not only can you collect first-party data, personalize a user’s account space and experience as well as monetize your audience (just like with other models) but you will also have the highest conversion and retention rates if employed effectively.
 In order to find this ‘optimal journey’ for each user context, you’ll need to A/B test different variations, analyze results and adapt accordingly.

 All this can be done of Poool’s Dashboard which allows you to easily and effectively integrate compensation choices, such as registration or subscription, into your user journeys, segment audiences, A/B test and analyze.
-Learn about our solution on our website or get in touch with the team and we’ll book you in for a demo!

 A quick note here that any of your content, whether they’re articles, videos, work-through lessons, quizzes or games, can be blocked by a wall in some way.
 You can either employ a wall before a user begins learning, after the introduction or half-way through.
 Remember though that it’s important to show your audience the value of your content, so providing the introduction or description of the course or lesson can be a great way to entice users to pass through the paywall or registration wall.